How to Create Symbolic Links in Ubuntu Linux

 Why Is My Symlink Broken?

 A broken symlink occurs when someone moves, renames, or deletes the target file or directory it points to.
-To find all broken symlinks within a specific directory and its subdirectories, use the following command:
+Broken symlinks still exist in the filesystem but point to nothing.
+To find all broken symlinks within a specific directory and its subdirectories:

 find /path/to/check -xtype l